Grow Your Accounting Business Online With WordPress

 - and others

-We have written a detailed article about adding legal pages to your site.
-For more details: What You Need To Know About Adding Legal Pages To Your Site
+We have written a comprehensive article about adding legal pages to your site.
+To learn more about this go here: The Importance Of Adding Legal Pages To Your Website

-In today’s globally competitive economy, being generous with content has become one of the key differentiators for businesses selling similar products or services.
+In today’s globally competitive economy, having a sound content marketing strategy has become one of the key business differentiators.

-Providing great content with useful advice and tips will get your visitors sharing your content and coming back for more.
-Using content is the most effective way to inform and educate site visitors and prospects about your business and about using your services.
+You will want to provide great content with information and tips that will get your readers to share your content and come back for more.
+Using content is the most effective way to inform and educate site visitors and prospective clients about your business and about doing business with you.

-For example, topics for an accounting or financial services business could include:
+For example, topics for an accounting business could include:

 - Explanations of balance sheets